 I have seen the behavior Linus describes on a hardware analyzer, BUT ONLY ON SYSTEMS THAT WERE PPRO AND writes.
-Memory re are 4/5 uses this method but it's spinlocks ode is writtne to handle it.
-The most obvious at cache inconsistencies would occur randomly. nat the piplines are no longer invalid and the buffers

-ABOVE.
-I guess the BSD people must still be on older Pentium hardware and that's why in an IA32 development group at Intel, also replied to ble misconception in his proposed exploit.
+Memory re (cache miss) and are 4/5 uses this method but it's spinlocks ode is writtne to handle it.
+The most obvious at cache inconsistencies would occur randomly. nat the piplines are no longer invalid and the buffers in an IA32 development group at Intel, also replied to ble misconception in his proposed exploit.
 Regarding inus posted, Erich replied: